 FATCA is the Foreign Account Tax Compliance Act which was enacted to minimize offshore tax evasion by U.S. persons.
 There are many complexities associated with FATCA.
 It affects both the withholding agents and payment recipients.
 We assist U.S. and non-U.S. entities impacted by these reporting requirements and make sure compliance requirements are met.

-Persons with either a financial interest or signature authority over a foreign bank, brokerage, or other financial accounts during a calendar year must report it to FinCEN (not the Internal Revenue Service) electronically using the BSA E-Filing System on FinCEN Form 114 (which has superseded the prior Form TD F 90-22.1, Report of Foreign Bank and Financial Accounts).
-We assist U.S. persons to navigate the filing intricacies of FBAR and provide remediation assistance to those who are delinquent in their filing obligation.
+Persons with either a financial interest or signature authority over a foreign bank, brokerage, or other financial account during a calendar year must report it to FinCEN (not the Internal Revenue Service) electronically using the BSA E-Filing System on FinCEN Form 114 (which has superseded the prior Form TD F 90-22.1, Report of Foreign Bank and Financial Accounts).
+We assist U.S. persons navigate the filing intricacies of FBAR and provide remediation assistance to those who are delinquent in their filing obligation.

 Taxation of Digital Assets

 Digital currency is increasingly becoming more prevalent in the marketplace and the proliferation of digital assets and its iterations makes this new trend even more intriguing.
-As people navigate the fast-evolving complexities of the digital currency community, the question is open to whether businesses and governments are ready for its effects.
-Ultimately, the question is how will the virtual currency be taxed?
+As people navigate the fast evolving complexities of the digital currency community, the question is open whether businesses and governments are ready for its effects.
+Ultimately, the question is how will virtual currency be taxed?
 Whether you are buying, selling, exchanging, or accepting digital assets (i.e., cryptocurrencies), you may want to know how these transactions are treated for tax purposes.

 Doing Business in the U.S.